-Water is essential to Syncrude’s operation and plays a key role in our production processes.
-However, we realize it is a resource that must be managed responsibly.
+Water is essential to Syncrude’s operation.
+It plays a key role in our production processes and is a resource that must be managed responsibly.
 Toward this, we aim to minimize the withdrawal of fresh water from the watershed, maximize reuse of process-affected water, and safely manage its storage.
-This includes taking steps to protect local water bodies, creeks and rivers, and to develop scientifically-sound treatment methods which will allow us to release water stored on our site safely back to the environment.
+This includes taking steps to protect local water bodies, creeks and rivers, and to develop scientifically-sound treatment methods which would allow us to release water stored on our site safely back to the environment.

 Our water sources

 The majority of our operation relies on recycled water sourced from our tailings ponds.
 Of the total water used in 2020, 87 per cent was recycled from these facilities.

-Our main source of fresh water is the Athabasca River, which provided approximately 13 per cent of our water needs in 2019.
-This water is used to cool upgrading processes, generate steam, and for potable consumption.
+Our main source of fresh water is the Athabasca River, which provided approximately 13 per cent of our water needs in 2020.
+This water is used to cool upgrading process units, generate steam, and for potable consumption.
 Our water license permit allows withdrawal of 61.7 million m3 of fresh water from the river annually.
 In over 40 years of production, we have always operated well within our license and will limit withdrawals during low flow periods.
-In 2019, we used about 0.19 per cent of the river’s total annual average flow, which is equivalent to about 17 hours for the year.
+In 2020, we used about 0.18 per cent of the river’s total annual average flow, which is equivalent to about 16 hours for the year.

 As per provincial regulation, precipitation and runoff that comes in contact with our mining area is collected and routed into our closed circuit recycle water system.
-In 2019, this included a Mildred Lake site fence line diversion of an estimated 14 million m3 in precipitation (snowmelt, rainfall) and 0.1 million m3 in surface water.
-Fence line diversion at our Aurora North site was an estimated 2.3 million m3 in precipitation, 2.9 million m3 in surficial water and 3.2 million m3 in basal groundwater.
+In 2020, this included a Mildred Lake site fence line diversion of an estimated 38.8 million m3 in precipitation and surface water.
+Fence line diversion at our Aurora North site was approximately 17 million m3 in surface runoff and groundwater.

 Toward improved water efficiency